datashaman/putio-automator/README.md

 Run the application:

-    python application.py
+    python mmanage.py command

-The application checks if there are files available for download on put.io first.
-If so, the application downloads them.
+Where command is one of the above.

-If the application has encountered a file before, it warns you and moves on.
-Downloads are recorded in a sqlite3 database: application.db (configurable).
+If the application has encountered a file before, it logs a warning and moves on.
+Downloads and torrent uploads are recorded in a sqlite3 database: application.db (configurable).

-Once it has done the initial downloads, it checks the torrents folder to see if there are any it should upload, storing a record so it doesn't try to do it again.

-It then starts the file watch notification loop, and checks for new files at an interval configured with *check_interval*.

-A supervisor conf file is available in etc/supervisor.conf